YujiMarutani/sovereign-ai-protocol/README.md

 ---

-## 🌑 Positioning within DAISS
+### 🌑 Positioning within DAISS

 The **Sovereign AI Protocol** functions as a **Conceptual Subsystem Node** within the
-**DAISS Seed Matrix** — a distributed set of DOI‑stamped conceptual documents forming the
+**DAISS Seed Matrix** — a distributed set of DOI-anchored conceptual documents forming the
 Strategic Intelligence Operating System.

 This subsystem defines the **autonomy and sovereignty layer** of DAISS, ensuring:

-- decision‑making integrity
+- decision-making integrity
 - internal interpretability
 - stable autonomy under external pressure